cassiomolin/log-aggregation-spring-boot-elastic-stack/README.md

 - Elasticsearch stores and indexes the data.
 - Kibana displays the data stored in Elasticsearch.

-## Tracing operations across microservices
+## Enhancing log events with tracing details

-Unlike in a monolithic application, a single business operation might trigger a chain of downstream microservice calls, which can be challenging to debug.
-Things can be easier when the logs are centralized and there some sort of correlation between the log events.
+In a microservices architecture, a single business operation might trigger a chain of downstream microservice calls and such interactions between the services can be challenging to debug.
+To make things easier, we can use [Spring Cloud Sleuth][spring-cloud-sleuth] to enhance the application logs with tracing details.

-With this in mind, we can use [Spring Cloud Sleuth][spring-cloud-sleuth] intrument the log events with correlation details, allowing us trace the operations across multiple services.

-Sleuth implements a distributed tracing solution for Spring Cloud and is a powerful tool for enhancing the application logs.
-It adds a _trace id_ and _span id_ to the logs.
-The _span_ represents a basic unit of work, for example sending an HTTP request.
-The _trace_ contains a set of spans, forming a tree-like structure.
+Spring Cloud Sleuth is a distributed tracing solution for Spring Cloud and it adds a _trace id_ and _span id_ to the logs:

+- The _span_ represents a basic unit of work, for example sending an HTTP request.
+- The _trace_ contains a set of spans, forming a tree-like structure.
 The trace id will remain the same as one microservice calls the next.

-When visualizing the logs, we can get all events for a given trace or span id.
+When visualizing the logs, we'll be able to get all events for a given trace or span id, providing visibility into the behavior of the chain of interactions between the services.

-All we need to do to get started with Sleuth is to add its dependency to our applications:
+Once the Spring Cloud Sleuth dependency is added to the classpath, all interactions with the downstream services will be instrumented automatically and the trace and span ids will be added to the [Mapped Diagnostic Context][slf4j.mdc] (MDC), which can be logged.

 ```xml
 <dependencyManagement>